luomus/finbif-workshop/content/setup/_index.md

 ---

-Attendees of the workshop are expected to bring their own computer and be able access the internet wirelessly at the workshop venue (e.g., using [eduroam](https://www.eduroam.org/) or the attendees' own mobile internet access).
+Attendees of the workshop are expected to bring their own computer and be able to access the internet wirelessly at the workshop venue (e.g., using [eduroam](https://www.eduroam.org/) or the attendees' own mobile internet access).